What’s the right type of disability insurance for you?

 If you can get disability coverage as part of your employee benefits package (especially for STD), start there.
 You’ll enjoy lower group coverage rates, and your employer may pay for a portion of the premiums (or even cover STD premiums 100%).
 If your employer does offer LTD, the features and benefits may be limited compared to an individual policy.

 Once you know how much coverage (if any) is available through work, it’s time to get an online quote and then speak with a financial professional or broker to get the comprehensive disability policy you need.
-Make sure that professional is familiar with the specifics of buying an individual disability policy – if you don’t know one, a Guardian financial representative can help you.
-Tell your financial representative as much as you can about your financial situation and concerns so that they can start looking into the plans and options that best meet your needs.
+Make sure that professional is familiar with the specifics of buying an individual disability policy – if you don’t know one, a Guardian financial professional can help you.
+Tell your financial professional as much as you can about your financial situation and concerns so that they can start looking into the plans and options that best meet your needs.

 Discuss different coverage scenarios: What happens if you have an illness that takes you out of the workforce for a few years?
 What if you have a physical impairment that limits your productivity?
 The more you explore, the more you’ll realize the value of an own-occupation definition of disability.
 And make sure to ask your financial professional to look for a policy that is non-cancelable with guaranteed renewability, so that your terms and premiums stay fixed.